Royals face White Sox as both seek some consistency

 “It’s all a process.
 I expect more out of myself, and I think there will be better times ahead.”

-He’s hoping that starts Saturday, when he starts against the Royals for the fifth time in his career.
+He’s hoping that begins Sunday when he starts against the Royals for the fifth time in his career.
 He’s 2-1 against them, with a 4.22 ERA, 17 strikeouts, 10 walks in 21 1/3 innings.

 Minor is 0-2 in his career two starts against the White Sox, but in his seven total appearances he has a 2.89 ERA with 23 strikeouts in 18 2/3 innings.